-- Flex classes – these classes are recorded (all other OS classes are live).
+- Flex classes – these classes are recorded and made available to students.
 Students usually complete each class within a week of its release.
 Teachers are still expected to interact with students through projects and discussions.

 Who can apply to teach online with Outschool?

 - Full-time residents of the US, Canada, Australia, New Zealand, England, or Wales (other UK countries are not eligible at this time because of the company they use for the background check).
 If you are planning on teaching while traveling, you must be in one of the above countries for at least 6 months per year.
 Since this isn’t an ESL platform, you don’t need to be a “native speaker.”

 - Pass a background check and verify your identity as part of the application process

 - Have reliable internet with over 3Mbps upload and download speed

 - Have a passion for what you are teaching – you don’t need a degree!